mrayson/kdv_uncertainty/paper-status.md

 ## TODO Modelling

+ - Run ensembles on variable topography
+ - ~Update stratification fitting~
- - Compute a_0 via optimization
+ - ~Compute a_0 via optimization~
- - Calculate lag time from the inputs
+ - ~Calculate lag time from the inputs~
  - ~Currently running new runs with boundary forcing instead of ICs on magnus (9/11/2018)~
  - ~Extract the CRUX nearbed velocity data for an independent validation~
  - ~Check definition of alpha and r10 in the paper~